Ruben Ecleo Sr.

-Ruben Edera Ecleo Sr. (December 9, 1934 – December 20, 1987) was a Filipino cult leader who founded the Philippine Benevolent Missionaries Association in 1965, and the mayor of the municipality of Dinagat, Surigao del Norte from 1963 up to 1987.
+Ruben Edera Ecleo Sr. (December 9, 1934 – December 20, 1987) was a Filipino religious leader who founded the Philippine Benevolent Missionaries Association in 1965, and the mayor of the municipality of Dinagat, Surigao del Norte from 1963 up to 1987.

 Early life

-Ruben Ecleo Sr. was born on December 9, 1934 in Cabilan island in Dinagat, Surigao (now part of the Dinagat Islands province).
+Ruben Ecleo Sr. was born on December 9, 1934, in Cabilan island in Dinagat, Surigao (now part of the Dinagat Islands province).
 He was baptized to the Philippine Independent Church at age one in the neighboring town of Surigao.
-His family moved the western portion of Dinagat island prior to 1941 in an area in sitio Puyange which is now part of San Jose municipality.
+His family moved the western portion of Dinagat island prior to 1941 in an area in Sitio Puyange which is now part of San Jose municipality.

 Ministry work

 Ecleo reportedly started his ministerial work at age eleven.
 He went to the United States in 1952 to undergo a months-long survey study tour before returning to the Philippines in 1953.
 He did mission work for the rest of the 1950s to the early 1960s, preaching in areas such as Davao, Bukidnon, Leyte, and Samar.
 It was around this time that his followers believe that his healing powers surfaced.
 There were claims that he was able to cure illnesses and even raise people from the dead.
 In the early 1960s, he was able to amass his first followers who became known as the "First Thirteen" and he began using the title "Divine Master".
-He would formally establish the Philippine Benevolent Missionaries Association (SBMA) in 1965.
-The group's belief is described as a mixture of are a mixture of Christian, Buddhism, Hinduism, Judaism and Akashic doctrines.
-He also held the title Supreme President within the SBMA.
+He would formally establish the Philippine Benevolent Missionaries Association (PBMA) in 1965.
+The group's belief is described as a mixture of Christian, Buddhism, Hinduism, Judaism and Akashic doctrines.
+He also held the title Supreme President within the PBMA.

-His son, Ruben Jr. would succeed him as leader of the PBMA after his death.
-A PBMA primer said that the group believes that Ecleo Sr. "reappeared" in the body of his successor son.
+His son, Ruben Jr. succeeded him as leader of the PBMA after his death.
+A PBMA primer says that the group believes that Ecleo Sr. "reappeared" in the body of his successor son.

 Political career

-Ecleo would be elected as Mayor of San Jose, Surigao del Norte in 1963.
+Ecleo was elected as Mayor of Dinagat, Surigao del Norte in 1963.
 He would hold the position until his death in 1987.